 - If there is a break in your Medicare Part A and Medicare Part B coverage. - If you no longer qualify for Medi-Cal.
-Our plan is for people who qualify for both Medicare and Medi-Cal. - The California Department of Health Care Services (DHCS) or the Centers for Medicare and Medicaid Services (CMS) may disensell you from Medi-Cal if it is determined that you are no longer eligible for the program. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, call Member Services to find out if where you're moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense.

-- If you lie about or withhold information about other insurance you have for prescription drugs. - If you are not a United States citizen or are not lawfully present in the United States. - You must be a United States citizen or lawfully present in the United States to be a member of our plan. - The Centers for Medicare & Medicaid Services (CMS) notify us if you're not eligible to remain a member on this basis. - We must disenroll you if you don't meet this requirement.
+Our plan is for people who qualify for both Medicare and Medi-Cal.
+Note: if you no longer qualify for Medi-Cal you can temporarily continue in our plan with Medicare benefits, please see information below on deeming period.
+The California Department of Health Care Services (DHCS) or the Centers for Medicare and Medicaid Services (CMS) may disenroll you from Medi-Cal if it is determined that you are no longer eligible for the program. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, call Member Services to find out if where you're moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance you have for prescription drugs. - If you are not a United States citizen or are not lawfully present in the United States. - You must be a United States citizen or lawfully present in the United States to be a member of our plan. - The Centers for Medicare & Medicaid Services (CMS) notify us if you're not eligible to remain a member on this basis. - We must disenroll you if you don't meet this requirement.